Constitution, A Man Made Law

 Implementing these proffered standards when making laws for the constitution of a country will ensure that the constitution is aligned to its primary objective, which is to protect people’s rights and welfare; is unambiguous; logical and concise, thereby eliminating chances of litigation.

 Since the constitution is a compilation of laws made by man for man, it is within man’s power, therefore, to make it right.
-Making it right means making it consistent with people’s best interest and non-confusing.
+Making it right means making it consistent with people’s best interests and non-confusing.

 • We understood that the constitution is a compilation of laws for governing a country or an organization.